Sources: 19 Austin police officers indicted over protests

 Prosecutors have not identified any of the officers facing charges.
 Texas law requires that an indictment remain secret until an officer has been arrested.
 Aggravated assault with a deadly weapon, when committed by a public servant, could carry a sentence of up to life prison.

-“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise,” Cassidy said.
+“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise,” Casaday said.

 Garza said his office prosecutes anybody who causes harm “regardless of who causes it.”

-Note: This story has been updated to correct the spelling of the Austin Police Association president’s name to Ken Casaday.